 This is the fifth in a weekly, six-part series called What It Takes that tells the personal stories of new Canadians and their journeys to Canada.
 In this story, Global News intern Fadzaiishe Ziramba introduces us to Oksana Taran and tells us what it took for her to come to Canada from Ukraine.
-Our final story in this series appears on Wednesday, Sept.
-18.
+Links to all six parts of the series are available at the bottom of this story.

 Some immigrants never quite feel at home in their countries of origin.
 Oksana Taran had a suspicion she would leave Ukraine to journey elsewhere early on.
 When weighing her options, Canada struck a chord.